tapcartinc/custom-block-templates/Display SKU/README.md

 # Display Sku

 ## Description
-This block allows customer to add a SKU value to their product detail page.
+This block allows customers to add a SKU value to their product detail page.
 This block takes advantage of Tapcart variables, which are built-in inputs for getting context on the user: https://docs.tapcart.com/docs/variables

 ## How this block works